overture-stack/SONG/song-docs/source/design.rst

 - historically, what were the options (GNOS)
 - with so much data, need a more reliable and minimally mutable method of tracking metadata other than excel spreadsheets
 - what is the challenge with metadata tracking?
+    - avoiding duplicates (hibernate manages the defined relationships)
-    - avoiding duplicate or mal-formatted data (this is what validation fixes)
+    - preventing corruptive mal-formatted data (this is what validation fixes)
+    - accumulation of useless data (hanging data or orphanes are considered useless)
     -

 .. should explain the _introduction_features in detail